-At Highlands-Eldorado Veterinary Hospital, we are proud to acknowledge our practice owner, Dr. Wesley Taylor, as one of the few veterinarians in McKinney who perform ACL/CCL repair surgeries for dogs, including TPLO surgery, at a more affordable cost than many specialty facilities.
-In contrast to other options, our typical ACL repair procedures run from $3600 to $4400, and we perform these on a weekly basis for both existing clients and brand new clients to our facility.
+At Highlands-Eldorado Veterinary Hospital, we are proud to acknowledge our practice owner, Dr. Wesley Taylor, as one of the few veterinarians in McKinney who perform ACL/CCL repair surgeries for dogs, including TPLO surgery.

 Clients in need of canine knee surgeries, including ACL and TPLO surgeries, are commonly referred to external veterinary surgeons.
 At Highlands-Eldorado Veterinary Hospital, we offer ACL surgeries in McKinney, TX, without the expense of traveling to an external veterinary surgeon or specialty facility.
 We also include physical therapy and follow-up exams in our surgery fees to create a true partnership between the client and the doctor for the postoperative phase of care.